jraleman/42.ft_debut/README.md

 the students to make it the best coding school in the entire world.
 With the skills gained through the program, students will be able to adapt to a work environment relatively fast.

+---

+In conclusion, if you want to visit the school, or even better, apply… do it.
+It has been by far the best experience of my life, I have grown a lot, and my perspective of the world changed… at least in some way.

+## Bonus

+By the way, pizza at Le Tiki at Corse is overrated.
+The pizza at Sorrento, Panama City is better. :)